Description

 - Supports clear portion sizes for individual and shared meals

-- Limits leaks from dressings and moist ingredients when handled
+- Limits leaks from dressings and moist ingredients during handling

 - Fits neatly into fridges, display cabinets, and delivery bags